AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-batch-set-thumb-asset.md

 ---
 description: Sets the thumbnail image for one or more assets.
-seo-description: Sets the thumbnail image for one or more assets.
-seo-title: batchSetThumbAsset
 solution: Experience Manager
 title: batchSetThumbAsset
-uuid: 16c298a7-bb07-4643-824b-8f864d7f0290
 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---